 5. Negotiate Hospital Bill:

 Never hesitate to negotiate hospital bills without insurance.
-Apply the principle “catch more bees with honey” and be polite while being persistent.
 Now, one must use all the research done so far to ask for a discount on room rent, procedure costs, or a cash discount for a huge sum payment at one time.

 Reach us at Ethika to get more support!